ejdostal/Data_projects_TripleTen/05_Zomato_Customer_Analysis_project_ README.md

-# TripleTen Sprint 5 Project - Zomato Customers
+# Project 5 - Zomato Customer Analysis

 This is the final project I worked on in the TripleTen Business Intelligence Analyst program.
 It was a great opportunity to practice and review many of the new skills I learned throughout the curriculum.
 For this project, I could choose between one of three major areas of analysis to focus on: customer analysis, resturaunt analysis, and sales analysis.
 For my final analysis, I chose to focus on Zomato customers.